 "Corruption is present where there is power without accountability.
 Fighting corruption involves generating such mechanisms."

 The traditional route is to aim for a state and companies who are committed to open data, and an independent media willing to use such information for accountability purposes.
 Despite the efforts of organizations, such as the International Budget Partnership to encourage countries to be transparent and publish citizen-friendly information, public budget or public procurement information is still not available in many cases.

 Technology offers an enormous opportunity to audit the quality of public services in a simple and widely disseminated manner.
-One simple example; most of us have used ratings from Booking, Airbnb, Yelp, Google, or various other platforms as a reference to decide where to eat or which hotel to stay in.
-The experiences of other users are the best reference for us.
-Users have little incentive to lie; they want to be heard either to sanction providers when they have a bad experience, or to congratulate them when they have a good experience.
-Hotel and restaurant owners take these reviews seriously because they have a huge impact on their reputation.
+One simple example: most of us have used ratings from Booking.com, Airbnb, Yelp, Google, or various other platforms as a reference to decide where to eat or stay.
+The experiences of other users are the best references for us.
+Users have little incentive to lie; they want to be heard either to sanction providers when they have bad experience, or to praise them when they have good experience.
+Hotel and restaurant owners take these reviews seriously because these have a huge effect on their reputation.